Aztec networks overview

 - Good environment for testing node operations

-Next Steps
+Next steps

 Based on your use case:

 - Building an application?
-Start with Getting Started
+Start with Getting started.

 - Running infrastructure?
-Review Network Operator Guide
+Review the Network operator guide.

-- Joining as validator?
-See Sequencer Management
+- Joining as a sequencer?
+See Sequencer management.